Dvorak, New World Symphony - 1st Mvt Dvorak - New World Symphony - 4th Movement 4th Movement continued... Schostakovich 2nd Piano Concerto

 "Derek Gleeson conducted with spirit . . . striking detail . . .
 A must for anyone who loves Russian music."
 Classic CD Magazine

 Gleeson recorded the first Gaelic rendition of Prokofiev's Peter & The Wolf.
-He conducts the Dublin Philharmonic Orchestra ("DPO") in Carolan Suite on Patrick Cassidy's CD, Deirdre of the Sorrows (BMG/Windham Hill), and with The DPO recorded and conducted American composer Don Ray's orchestral suite, Family Portrait and the premier recording of Ray's Concerto for Piano and Orchestra, released on Albany Records in 2004.
-He recorded Ray's Homestead Dances with the DPO, released on Albany Records in 2007.
-In 2010 he will conduct the premier recording of composer Patrick Cassidy's new Mass with the London Symphony Orchestra and Chorus.
+He conducts The Dublin Philharmonic Orchestra ("DPO") in Carolan Suite on Patrick Cassidy's CD, Deirdre of the Sorrows (BMG/Windham Hill), and with The DPO recorded and conducted American composer Don Ray's orchestral suite, Family Portrait and the premier recording of Ray's Concerto for Piano and Orchestra with Philharmonia Bulgarica, released on Albany Records.
+He recorded Ray's Homestead Dances with The DPO, released on Albany Records in 2007.

-Derek Gleeson composed film scores for the feature films The White Pony (Director: Brian Kelly), Irish Whiskey (Director: Jon Stevens), Moving Target (Director: Paul Ziller), The Doorway (Director: Michael Druxman), Kitchen (Director: Kieron Walsh) and additional music on The Suicide Club (Director: Rachel Samuels).
-In addition to composing music for film, Gleeson is Director of Screen Training Ireland's Film Scoring Programme, Dublin.
-He served as Composer Advisor to Moonstone International (sister company to Sundance Festival) and also as Music Jury Chairman of the Irish Film & Television Awards (IFTA).
+Gleeson composed film scores for the feature films The White Pony (Director Brian Kelly), Irish Whiskey (Director Jon Stevens), Moving Target (Director Paul Ziller), The Doorway (Director Michael Druxman), Kitchen (Director Kieron Walsh) and additional music for The Suicide Club (Director Rachel Samuels).
+In addition to composing music for film, Gleeson is Director of Screen Training Ireland's Film Scoring Program, Dublin.
+He served as Composer Advisor to Moonstone International (sister company to Sundance Festival) and as Jury Chairman of the Irish Film & Television Awards (IFTA).
+Gleeson is the Program Director for Ireland's first MA program studies in Scoring for Film and Visual Media, in association with Dublin Institute of Technology Conservatory of Music/Pulse College/Windmill Lane Recording Studios.

 "Irish Film and Television Awards, IFTA's" Theme 2, by Derek Gleeson